generic-matrix/BackendTakehomeChallenge/README.md

 1. 2FA Auth and SSL security so it becomes an open API
-2. string/payload compressor to reduct production level cost 3.Production flag and credentials JSON as environment variable or secret object
+2. string/payload compressor to reduct production level cost
+3. Production flag and credentials JSON as environment variable or secret object

 ## The Docker version has been hosted on to :